 5. Offer comprehensive self-help tools to the customers

-Support agents in most organizations are extremely busy.
-The work can occasionally get to them if the workload is heavy.
-A comprehensive knowledge base as a self-service option can empower customers to find the information they require to solve their own problems independently without requiring agent assistance.
+A comprehensive knowledge base as a self-service option can facilitate customer empowerment, helping clients find the information they need to solve their own problems independently without requiring agent assistance.

 By offering a knowledge base that is easy to find and use, the number of tickets created decreases, thus reducing the workload of agents, allowing them to focus more on critical tasks.